Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 cleared the Soviet land of the enemy,

-transferred the war to German territory,
+transferred the war to Germany territory,

-completely defeated the Hitlerite army
+completely defeated the Hitlerite army,

-and hoisted the banner of Victory over Berlin.
+and hoisted the Banner of Victory over Berlin.

-So the vile German invaders shared the fate of all other
+shared the fate of all other

 invaders who encroached on our sacred Land.

-Having raised the sword against us, the Germans found death by our sword.
+the Germans found death by our sword.

 By the combined efforts of the great powers —

-the Soviet Union, the United States of America, and great Britain –
+the Soviet Union, the United States of America, and Great Britain —

 fascist Germany was reduced to dust.